tarantool/tarantool/doc/sphinx/book/box/box_index.rst

         a side effect: all tuples are deleted.

         :return: nil.

-        :except: If index-name doesn't exist.
+        Possible errors: Index does not exist.

         EXAMPLE